Part 2. How to Manage Your Infrastructure as Code

 Provisioning Plus Configuration Management

 Example: OpenTofu and Ansible.
-You use OpenTofu to deploy all the underlying infrastructure, including the network topology, data stores, load balancers, and servers.
-You then use Ansible to deploy your apps on top of those servers, as depicted in Figure 22:
+You use OpenTofu to deploy the underlying infrastructure, including the network topology, data stores, load balancers, and servers, and you use Ansible to deploy apps on top of those servers, as depicted in Figure 20:

 OpenTofu deploys the infrastructure, including servers, and Ansible deploys apps onto those servers